Finis Gloriae Mundi

-Finis Gloriae Mundi is an oil painting made by Juan de Valdés Leal between 1670 and 1672, and along with In Ictu Oculi, both were commissioned by Miguel Mañara to be placed below the choir of the church in the Hospital de la Claridad in Seville.
+Finis Gloriae Mundi is an oil painting made by Juan de Valdés Leal between 1670 and 1672, which, along with In Ictu Oculi, was commissioned by Miguel Mañara to be placed below the choir of the church in the Hospital de la Claridad in Seville.
 Its dimensions are 220 x 216 cm finishing in an arc on the top.
 Both paintings together are also named "The Hieroglyphs of Life's End" or "The End of Life".

 Commission

 Juan de Valdés Leal was born in Seville (1622-1690), and continued working in the city despite constant crisis, mostly painting for churches and monasteries that commissioned religious paintings.
 Miguel de Mañara, founder of the Hospital de la Claridad, commissioned the artist with three artworks.

 The first artwork, La Exaltación de la Cruz, presides over the choir of the church, narrating the episode where Emperor Heraclius returns the Holy Cross to Jerasulem in 629 AD.
 The other two were commissioned to make clear the transience of material goods and virtues, in the style of the Vanitas genre, popular at the time.